 I recently sat down over coffee with four residents at Concordia Life Care Community in Oklahoma City, Oklahoma.
 May is Older Americans Month, so I recruited their assistance for this blog post, inviting them to discuss things that seniors fear and share insights that resonated with them.
 These insights encompass fears, needs, concerns, and feelings that were a common thread among the group.
 Here are the fears they shared..

 2) Loss of independence.
-Another lively conversation took place as we discussed several factors that contribute to a loss of independence.
+Another lively conversation took place as we discussed several factors that contribute to a loss of being able to continue an independent living lifestyle.
 Among them were being scared of losing mental or cognitive ability (Alzheimer’s or Dementia) and loss of physical ability.
 Knowing the right time to give up their car and driving was a concern.
-One resident shared, “I’m concerned that my hearing is starting to go.
+One life plan community resident shared, “I’m concerned that my hearing is starting to go.
 I can’t hear what other people are saying sometimes when sitting at the dinner table, even with hearing aids, due to pitch or tone of voices.
 It’s scary to not be able to hear the people around you.”
 Sometimes this is addressed by smiling and nodding when they can’t hear to avoid having to ask people to repeat themselves several times.
 This struggle is real and prevalent.

 3) Loneliness.
 Several residents shared that the fear of being lonely was a contributing factor to moving to a retirement community where social activities are abundant and friends and neighbors are just steps away.
 Communication, care, love, support and plenty of opportunities to stay active and socialize were among their needs and top priorities.
 Often after one loses their spouse of many years, they experience periods of loneliness, depression and even isolation.
 “Having opportunities for connection and community are important,” they shared.